KourosZanbouri/KourosZanbouri.github.io/content/english/_index.md

  - International Journal of Communication Systems (Wiley)
  - Concurrent Engineering: Research and Applications (Sage Journals)
  - International Marketing Review (Emerald Group Publishing)
+ - IEEE Access (Institute of Electrical and Electronics Engineers)

 <!--
 This file is left intentionally empty by default to be backwards compatible with the initial theme setup.